 5.96.
-In accordance with the risk identified in the site evaluation (see Section 4), a nuclear fuel cycle R&D facility is required to be designed to withstand the design basis impact (see para.
+In accordance with the risk identified in the site evaluation (see Section 4), a nuclear fuel cycle R&D facility is required to be designed to withstand the design basis impact from accidental aircraft crashes or hazards from externally generated missiles (see para.
 5.7(e) of SSR-4 [1] and para.
 5.35 of SSR-1 [16]).

 5.97.
-For evaluating the consequences of aircraft or secondary missile impacts on a nuclear fuel cycle R&D facility and the adequacy of the design to resist such impacts, only realistic crash scenarios, rotating equipment scenarios or structural failure scenarios should be considered, in accordance with a graded approach that is commensurate with the hazards associated with the facility.
-Knowledge of factors such as the possible angle of impact, velocity or the potential for fire and explosion due to the aviation fuel load is needed to develop these scenarios.
+In evaluating the consequences of aircraft or secondary missile impacts on a nuclear fuel cycle R&D facility and the adequacy of the design to resist such impacts, only realistic crash scenarios, rotating equipment scenarios or structural failure scenarios should be considered, in accordance with a graded approach that is commensurate with the hazards associated with the facility.
+Knowledge of factors such as the possible angle of impact, the possible velocity or the potential for fire and explosion due to the aviation fuel load is needed to develop these scenarios.
 In general, fire cannot be ruled out following an aircraft crash.
 Therefore, specific design provisions for fire protection should be implemented, as necessary.